MhdAsfan/Workshop-Tools/Hunting API Keys in JavaScript Files: Practical Methodology.md

 ## 1. Objective

-Build a repeatable workflow to find exposed API keys and other secrets inside JavaScript files for bug bounty and penetration testing.[web:4][web:6]
+Build a repeatable workflow to find exposed API keys and other secrets inside JavaScript files for bug bounty and penetration testing.
 ---

 ## 2. High-Level Flow